 WARNING: Rarely, serious (sometimes fatal) asthma-related breathing problems may occur in people with asthma who are treated with drugs similar to formoterol (long-acting beta agonists).
 In people with asthma, this product should only be used when one long-term medication (such as inhaled corticosteroids) does not control breathing problems.
 Before using this medication, it is important to learn how to use it properly.
 Discuss the risks and benefits of this medication with your doctor.

-USES: This product is used to control and prevent symptoms (wheezing and shortness of breath) caused by asthma or ongoing lung disease (such as COPD).
+USES: This product is used to control and prevent symptoms (wheezing and shortness of breath) caused by asthma or ongoing lung disease (chronic obstructive pulmonary disease-COPD, which includes chronic bronchitis and emphysema).
 It contains 2 medications: budesonide and formoterol.
 Budesonide belongs to a class of drugs known as corticosteroids.
 It works by reducing the irritation and swelling of the airways.
 Formoterol belongs to the class of drugs known as long-acting beta agonists.
 It works by opening airways in the lungs to make breathing easier.
 Controlling symptoms of breathing problems can decrease time lost from work or school.

 This medication must be used regularly to be effective.
 It does not work immediately and should not be used to relieve sudden asthma attacks.
 If an asthma attack occurs, use your quick-relief inhaler (such as albuterol, also called salbutamol in some countries) as prescribed.